 Produced by Original Godal Productions; Skypaths is a four-part mini documentary series directed by award-winning filmmaker Kire Godal following Natasha Illum Berg.
 Both Kire and Natasha have lived and worked in conservation in Africa for over twenty years.

-Natasha was born and grew up on her family’s wildlife estate Eriksberg in Sweden – one of two estates from where her illustrious naturalist, writer, filmmaker, grandfather Bengt Berg saved 4 species of birds, wrote dozens of nature books and was the first to film and photograph many species of wildlife around the world.
+Natasha grew up on her family’s wildlife estate Eriksberg in Sweden, now one of Northern Europe’s largest protected wildlife reserves under UNESCO, started by her illustrious naturalist, writer, filmmaker, grandfather Bengt Berg – who in his lifetime saved 4 species of birds, made natural history discoveries, wrote dozens of nature books and was the first to film and photograph many wildlife species around the world.

-From common cranes leaving Sweden and arriving in Africa, to shoebill storks in remote African swamps, and bearded vultures in the Himalayas – the sky paths all lead to the ground, where African elephant, Indian rhino, & tigers struggle for survival.
+Natasha follows four of his most important exploratory expeditions; from common cranes leaving Sweden and arriving to their southern most migration point in Africa, to shoebills in remote African swamps, and bearded vultures in the Himalayas – the sky paths all lead to the ground, where African elephant, and Indian rhino struggle for survival.

 Told from Natasha’s, and her grandfather Bengt Berg’s, unique & powerful perspectives – each episode asks thought provoking questions, reveals conservation insights, explores poetic remote locations and exotic wildlife under the invisible net of bird sky-paths that encircle our globe.